 Some courses in the department, in addition to their individual titles, are designated “Literature and X” (e.g. “Literature and Linguistics”, “Literature and Technology,” etc.) These courses are intended to be introductory instruction in literary studies for students who are not necessarily majors, and also to provide guidance for departmental majors or aspiring majors regarding the areas A through E listed above.

 Departmental Historical Period Requirement.
-Students must take one course, 200-level and above, dedicated in its entirety to a period before 1800.
+Students must take one course, 200-level and above, dedicated mostly to a period before 1800.
 It does not necessarily have to be one of their nine departmentals.
 Nor does it have to be a literature course, strictly speaking, but it must be a study of culture based upon the reading of primary sources.
 Some examples would be: any course on literature before 1800; any course on pre-modern or early modern philosophy or religion; any course on art or music history before 1800.
 A course on general history that is not specifically cultural in focus and not based upon the study of primary sources such as texts, music, or art will not count.
 Students unsure whether a particular course will meet the historical requirement should email the syllabus to COM’s Director of Undergraduate Studies for approval.
 If the pre-1800 course is not one of the nine departmentals, it may be taken P/D/F. If it is one of the nine departmentals, it must be taken for a grade.

 Study abroad.
 Students may count courses taken abroad toward the nine required courses for the major; this option applies only to study abroad programs undertaken during the school year and approved by the department.
 Two courses per semester abroad, once approved by the Director of Undergraduate Studies, may be used to fulfill departmental requirements; the grades themselves are not part of the departmental GPA.
 Students considering study abroad should consult COM Study Abroad Peer Advisers.